Vodafone mobile plans: price, data, best-value options and more compared

 (Image credit: Getty Images)

-Vodafone entered the Australian market in 1992 and, over the last three decades, has established itself as a reliable and competitive telecommunication company.
-Today, it’s the third largest telco in Australia, behind Telstra and Optus.
+Vodafone entered the Australian mobile market in 1992 and over the last three decades has established itself as a generally reliable and competitive telco.

-Vodafone offers a wide range of mobile services, including prepaid and postpaid plans, both as SIM-only or including a handset.
+In terms of mobile plans, Vodafone offers a wide range of services, including prepaid and postpaid plans, both as SIM-only, or including a handset for postpaid plans.

-There are a few things that make Vodafone stand out from other mobile providers.
-It stocks quite a comprehensive range of phones, for example, including handsets from Samsung, Apple, Oppo and Google and, like Telstra and Optus, is quick to offer new smartphones as soon as they’re released.
-In fact, it often has special preorder offers for the big iPhone and Samsung Galaxy launches.
+There are also a few things that make Vodafone stand out from other Australian mobile providers.
+It stocks quite a comprehensive range of phone brands, for example, including handsets from Samsung, Apple, Oppo and Google and, like Telstra and Optus, is quick to offer new smartphones as soon as they’re released, and often has special preorder offers for the big iPhone and Samsung Galaxy launches.

-Vodafone also offers a $5 per day international roaming add-on for postpaid customers.
-This is one of the cheapest offers of its type on the market, making Vodafone a good choice for frequent travellers… provided you’re travelling to countries that has a Vodafone partnership with a local provider, of course.
+Vodafone also offers a $5 per day international roaming add on for postpaid customers.
+This is one of the cheapest offers of its type on the market, making Vodafone a good choice for frequent travellers… provided you’re travelling to countries with Vodafone service, of course.

 Vodafone mobile plans comparison